rich-iannone/posts/yaml-defense/index.md

 ---
-categories:
-- Open Source
-date: 2026-05-05
+title: "In Defense of YAML"
-description: |
+description: >
   A common refrain among developers: YAML is bad and TOML is good.
 This post argues otherwise, tracing the history of configuration formats, examining what YAML 1.2 actually fixed, and introducing py-yaml12, a new Rust-backed Python library for working with the modern spec.
+people:
+  - Rich Iannone
+date: '2026-05-05'
 image: assets/yaml.png
 image-alt: The YAML logo
+software:
+  - py-yaml12
 languages:
   - Python
-people:
-- Richard Iannone
-ported_categories:
-- Python Packages
-software:
+topics:
-- py-yaml12
+  - Best Practices
 tags:
   - YAML
-title: In Defense of YAML
-toc-title: Table of contents
 ---

 Every programmer has opinions about configuration files.
 These opinions